 If you want to read through everything, then you can visit the 'Blog' page.

-The 'Resources' page is also a useful collection of sites I find useful for all things TEFL-y.
+The 'Resources' page is also a collection of sites I find useful for all things TEFL-y.

 So Why 'Barefoot TEFL Teacher'?